Information for private guardians

 What is the difference between a private guardian and an enduring guardian?

-A private guardian is a person appointed by the Tribunal under a guardianship order, after the person with a disability loses decision-making capacity, to make decisions in one or more areas of a person’s life for a limited period of time.
+A private guardian is a person appointed by the Tribunal under a guardianship order, after the person with impaired decision-making loses decision-making capacity, to make decisions in one or more areas of a person’s life for a limited period of time.
 An enduring guardian is appointed by a person themselves while they have decision-making capacity and the enduring guardian only starts making decisions if capacity is lost.

 Where can I go if I need support?